chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-09-25-i-am-featured.md

   - ORF
   - Ö1
 ---
 Next week, Ö1 Radiokolleg (by the Austrian public broadcaster ORF) devotes to the topic of music and algorithms, and their impact on the music industry.
-The program is called <a href="https://oe1.orf.at/programm/20190930/573343" rel="noopener noreferrer" target="_blank">Maschinenmusik</a>.
+The program is called [Maschinenmusik](https://oe1.orf.at/programm/20190930/573343).
 I am among the experts interviewed for this program which is broadcasted throughout the week.
 I will appear in part 2 (Tuesday) and 4 (Thursday).